 American Educational Research Association Grants Program: Provides small grants, fellowships, and training for researchers who conduct studies of education policy and practice using quantitative).
 Includes calls for applications for research grants and dissertation grants.

 Department of Education to Award Second Round of 'Investing in Innovation' Grants: The U.S. Department of Education has announced that $150 million will be made available to school districts and nonprofits in partnership with districts or school consortia through a second round of Investing in Innovation Fund (i3) grants.
-To read the notices inviting applications for new awards, please visit:

 Foundation Center: K-12 Funding opportunities with links to grant seeking for teachers, learning technology, and more.